What is the Pupil Premium Grant?

 What actions did we take to overcome these barriers and why?

-- Funding for a full time Inclusion Leader provided support for vulnerable and targeted pupils ensuring emotional needs are met and pupils access learning.
+- Funding for a full time Inclusion Leader to support ulnerable and targeted pupils, ensuring emotional needs are met and pupils access learning

-- Funding an additional experienced teacher to work in Early Years & Key Stage 1 supported targeted pupils in identified areas of learning
+- Funding an additional experienced teacher to work in Early Years & Key Stage 1 to support targeted pupils in identified areas of learning

-- Funding an additional senior teacher in Key Stage 2 to support targeted pupils.
+- Funding an additional senior teacher to support targeted pupils

-- Purchasing additional hours from the Educational Psychology Service provided staff CPD.
-Also to work with identified staff and pupils supporting identified need.
+- Purchasing additional hours from the Educational Psychology Service to ensure swift and targeted support for identified vulnerable children

-- Employing additional skilled teaching assistants to work with senior staff to support vulnerable pupils and deliver interventions to promote well-being for those children who have experienced trauma and loss.
+- Employing a skilled teaching assistant to work with senior staff, support vulnerable pupils and deliver therapeutic play-based interventions to promote wellbeing for those children who have experienced trauma and loss

 - Funding for a Breakfast Club to ensure a settled start to the day for all pupils

-- Subsidising a week’s outdoor and adventurous holiday at Lledr Hall for Y6 to enhance their life experiences and provide access regardless of socio-economic status
+- Subsidising a week’s outdoor and adventurous holiday for year 6 at Lledr Hall to enhance their life experiences and provide access regardless of socio-economic status

-- Subsidising trips, visits, extra-curricular clubs and enrichment activities for all pupils to inspire and encourage love of learning and
+- Subsidising trips, visits, extra-curricular clubs and enrichment activities for all pupils to inspire and encourage their love of learning

-How much Pupil Premium Grant has Dukesgate Received for 2017 – 18
+How much Pupil Premium Grant has Dukesgate received for 2020-21?